ictvoip/ictvoip-docs/docs/source/admin/quickstart_admin.rst

    * A valid ictVoIP Billing license key.
    * Your provider API or trunk credentials (VoIP.ms, DIDWW, etc.).
-   * The FusionPBX/Vodia server hostname and an admin-level access hash or API user.
+   * The FusionPBX, FS PBX, or Vodia server hostname and an admin-level access hash or API user.
    * Your WHMCS server IP whitelisted on the provider and/or PBX.

 Step 1: Add a Provider